Event storming is fun! Running a successful workshop requires preparation and understanding of the Event Storming process.

 Make sure that he flow is stored in a central repository where everyone can access it.

-Having access to this visual flow:
+Having access to this visual flow will: